usherlabs/ccamp/README.md

 - the Internet Computer for on-chain computation.
 - the Log Store Network for highly-available and cryptographically pure event data.
 - Web3 Functions (ie. Chainlink) for lean data relay.
+- Locker Contracts (in Solidity for EVM, Rust, etc.)

 By [Usher Labs](https://usher.so)